-As investors continue to look toward retention metrics to determine company valuations and funding eligibility, SaaS leaders must ask themselves: how can I reduce customer churn?
+Retention metrics determine company valuations and funding eligibility.
+So you must ask yourself: how can I reduce customer churn?

 In a perfect world, customer churn wouldn’t exist.
 New customers would just sign up for your SaaS, breeze through their onboarding, and champion your product until you reach an IPO or successful exit.